azer/homepage/posts/2018-02-10-ia-writer-mode-for-emacs.md

 ![](https://cldup.com/i5wC48wnpx.gif)
 <span class="img-alt">Emacs, as an iA Writer competitor this time :)</span>

-Recently I wanted to configure Emacs to be a nice text editor that helps me focus on what I'm writing.
-Before switching back to Linux, I used iA writer quite often in my Macbook Air.
-It's great as an editor, but saves to iCloud, and it doesn't work in Linux.
+Before switching back to Linux, I had used [iA writer](https://ia.net/writer) quite often in my Macbook Air.
+It's an excellent product that does one thing: helping you focus on what you think.
+I enjoyed it a lot, although it'd save my documents to iCloud (or Dropbox), and it doesn't work in Linux.

-Instead of depending on the iCloud mess, I just use Git to maintain my private and [public notebooks](https://github.com/azer/notebook) where I write down and organize my markdown documents.
-Anything important that I can't remember, I just put it there.
-And I use Emacs for editing them.
+In Linux, Emacs is my home for writing.
+I put all my notes in two Git repositories; one private, and one [public notebook](https://github.com/azer/notebook).
+Anything important that I can't remember is a Markdown file.
+It's like my mind's hard drive.

+Recently, I wanted to change my Emacs configuration just for Markdown files, so I can have similar experience with iA Writer.
 Here is the outline of the changes that got Emacs to look like it was born to be an iA Writer competitor:

 * Define a mode-hook for `markdown-mode`, so our changes will only apply to markdown documents.
 * Use different font family and size in markdown-mode.